Novecento99/Holophonor/README.md

 - Windows (possibly with a NVIDIA Card)
 - A microphone (if you want to connect an input audio source)

 disclaimer: this software doesn't access any local file other than the Deepmind GAN, which is automatically downloadad when the software is started.
-Making an exe out of a python project isn't very efficient, if anyone knows how to make it more lightweight please let me know.
+Making a .exe out of a python project isn't very efficient, if anyone knows how to make it more lightweight please let me know.

 ### How to start.